rniemela77/discord-bot/README.md

 ## TODO:

-- Move axios functions to a separate file
 - Communicate to discord when a row is created
-- Figure out how to have the frontend "listen" for changes to the database without sending new get requests every x seconds
+- Communicate to frontend when a row is created
 - Have dev script to concurrently run the server and the frontend
 - Set up MongoDB
 - Re-enable twillio commands
 - Separate out the twillio commands into a separate file
 - Determine if I need to keep Procfile
-- Handle API fail errors on the backend, frontend and discord.
+- Handle API fail errors on the backend, frontend, and discord
 - Make vue build on deploy